 3. They Want to Learn New Skills, Too

-Talent wants to be able to grow in a role and this requires being given opportunity to attend courses and pursue studies.
+Talent wants to be able to grow in a role and this requires being given an opportunity to attend courses and pursue studies.
 A recent study by Udemy revealed that 46 percent of employees cite limited opportunities to learn new skills as the top reason for being bored at work — and why they want to change roles or companies.
 Data from the Spiceworks report back this up.
 As many as 69 percent of IT pros say they’d leave their jobs to advance their skills.

 Learning is essential for tech talent.
 Their roles rely on agility and being up-to-date with a rapidly changing workplace and technological landscape.
 A tech person who does not train and learn becomes outdated quickly.

 This is something Joel Sussman at Business News Daily writes about.
-Tech talent seek employers who provide opportunities for skills development and IT certification, Sussman says.
+Tech talent seeks employers who provide opportunities for skills development and IT certification, Sussman says.
 A particular focus these days is on cybersecurity expertise.

 Sussman says 62 percent of professionals regard this as a vitally important skill to acquire.
 However, only around 45 percent of organizations currently employ or contract with a cybersecurity expert.